List of Kenyans by net worth

 The following is a list of Kenya's richest.
 It is based on an annual assessment of wealth and assets compiled and published by Forbes magazine.

 Kenya is the largest economy in the East African Community, the 3rd largest economy in Sub-Saharan Africa, with a gross domestic product of US$120.87 billion as of 2020 up from US$70.539 billion in 2017.
-Kenya ranks behind only South Africa and Nigeria in GDP rankings of Sub-Saharan African countries.
+Kenya ranks behind South Africa and Nigeria in GDP rankings of Sub-Saharan African countries.